 (Image credit: Future PLC)

 For a cheap and effective method, learn how to clean a microwave with lemon.
-All you use a suitable bowl that's safe to use in the appliance, fill with water and a few slices of lemon, then microwave for three to five minutes.
+All you need is a suitable bowl that's safe to use in the appliance, fill with water and a few slices of lemon, then microwave for three to five minutes.
 Let it sit for another two minutes, allowing the steam to loosen up the grime before wiping it down.

 If you have really baked on stains or prefer a commercial cleaner, the Lysol Power Kitchen Cleaner, available at Amazon, is ideal for any lingering spots.
 This spray works well for microwave cleaning and neutralizing odors, which can become a part of microwave use if yours is not regularly cleaned.